CyberHappenings logo

 Hide ▲

-Researchers demonstrated a new Rowhammer-based attack named GPUBreach that induces bit-flips in GDDR6 GPU memory to corrupt GPU page tables (PTEs), granting an unprivileged CUDA kernel arbitrary read/write access to GPU memory.
-This capability is chained with memory-safety vulnerabilities in the NVIDIA driver to escalate privileges from an unprivileged CUDA context to full system compromise, achieving root access without disabling IOMMU protection.
-The attack bypasses IOMMU by corrupting trusted driver state via GPU-controlled memory, making it effective even on systems with hardware memory isolation enabled.
-The vulnerability is demonstrated on NVIDIA RTX A6000 GPUs with GDDR6 memory, widely deployed in AI workloads, and does not rely on disabling IOMMU, distinguishing it from prior GPU Rowhammer research.
+Researchers from the University of of Toronto demonstrated the GPUBreach attack, a new Rowhammer-based technique that corrupts GDDR6 GPU page tables to grant unprivileged CUDA kernels arbitrary read/write access to GPU memory.
+The vulnerability is chained with memory-safety flaws in the NVIDIA driver to escalate privileges from an unprivileged context to full system compromise—including root shell access—without disabling IOMMU or relying on prior GPU Rowhammer research.
+The attack bypasses IOMMU protection by corrupting trusted driver state via GPU-controlled memory, making it effective even on systems with hardware memory isolation enabled.
+Demonstrated on NVIDIA RTX A6000 GPUs with GDDR6 memory, the technique enables cross-process data exposure, cryptographic key leakage, manipulation of ML processes (reducing accuracy from 80% to 0%), and extraction of sensitive data such as LLM weights.
+While ECC mitigation exists, it may fail to detect multiple bit-flips, leaving systems exposed.
+The research is scheduled for presentation at the 47th IEEE Symposium on Security & Privacy in 2026 and follows NVIDIA’s November 2025 notification of related risks.

 Timeline